Waverly Place family & friends,

-- Children: While we will not have any childcare available, we also request that parents keep children by their side at all times in an attempt to keep proper distance.
+- Children: While we will have childcare available for ages 4 and under, we also request that parents keep children with them in an attempt to keep proper distance.

-- Coffee and Refreshments: We will not be providing any coffee or refreshments during this phase.
+- Coffee and Refreshments: We will not be providing any coffee or refreshments during this time.

 - Restrooms: Restrooms are clean and sanitized, and individuals are responsible to wash hands thoroughly after touching any items in restrooms.

-- Dismissal and Exit: Parishioners are encouraged to patiently exit the sanctuary, giving room for social distancing as everyone departs.
+- Dismissal and Exit: The congregation is encouraged to patiently exit the sanctuary, giving room for social distancing as everyone departs.